jimpil/jedi-time/README.md

 (class *1)
 => clojure.lang.PersistentArrayMap
 ```
 This is the (richest possible) object represented as data.
+An `OffsetDateTime` will datafy to the same map, minus the `:zone` key,
+and a `LocalDateTime` minus the `:offset` key too.
+Hopefully you can see where this is going. :)
 This alone, opens up a world of opportunities, but wait there is more...

 Given the above data representation, we can navigate to a bunch of things